ibm-cloud-docs/openwhisk/openwhisk_managing.md

 ## Changing action runtime
 {: #changing-action-runtime}

 You can change the runtime `kind` to migrate to a newer version of the action runtime.
 For example, since Node.js version 8 is in maintenance mode, you may want to switch the runtime to Node.js 10.
-You can use the following steps to change an action runtime.
+You can use the following steps to change an action runtime. **Note:** You may need to change the code in `actionName.js` to comply with the new runtime version.
+This depends on the whether such changes are needed by the runtime switch.
+In most cases, the runtime versions are compatible.

 1. Save the action code in a file.